MacsDickinson/blog/Snow/_posts/2013-05-31-unique-password-generator-securepass.md

 ---
 layout: post
-category: SecurePass, Security
+category: Uniquify, security
-title: Unique Passwords - Why you need them and why SecurePass
+title: Unique Passwords - Why you need them and why Uniquify
 ---

 ## What are the risks?